Save 30% on online shipping anywhere in Canada and the US!

 Size

 Pipe is typically available in larger sizes than tube.
-The larger diameter of pipes allows for greater flow capacity, which is essential in plumbing, industrial, and municipal infrastructure projects where high throughput is required.
+The larger diameter of pipes allows for greater flow capacity, which is essential in plumbing, industrial, and municipal infrastructure projects where high throughput or PSI is required.
 The smaller diameter of tubes allows for high precision and consistency in their measurements, which is advantageous in applications where tight tolerances and exact dimensions are critical, such as in mechanical components, medical devices, and structural frameworks.

 Strength